die-net/deployer/README.md

 * Deployer writes repo and timestamp to etcd.
 * The deployer on each machine is watching etcd, and sees that a given repo has been updated.
 * It uses [go-dockerclient](https://github.com/fsouza/go-dockerclient) to ask Docker which image repotags we have on the local machine.
 It starts a docker pull for each image found belonging to a given repotag.
 * When the docker pull is complete, it compares the list of running containers against the list of images.
-If any running containers have a newer image available, they are sent a "docker stop".
+If any running containers have a newer image available, they are sent a ```docker stop``` at which point the fleet unit restarts the app using the new image.
 * Slack is optionally notified that the deploy is done.

 Using Deployer